afrinconp/Q.M-Nuclear-Physics-Phase-shifts-from-R-matrix-theory/README.md

 V<sub>C</sub>(r)=6e<sup>2</sup>/r

-The results are showed below for N=7 and N=10
+The results are showed below for l=0, N=7 and N=10

 ![12Cp](12Cp.png)

+Besides, instead of having 12C and a proton, I  obtained the result for other  for two α particles and let be l=4